-This course will be designed for 11th grade students who do not plan to go to a four-year college.
-Literature study will focus on details and technical/job related reading.
-Writing will include job related composition, research, summary and detail, and exposition.
-Problem solving activities will be included.
+This course will be designed for students who have successfully completed English I and English II, and do not plan to attend a four-year college.
+Literature focus will be on American literature as well as non-fiction and technical/job-related reading.
+Writing will include research, summary and detail, exposition, as well as job-related composition.
+Included are continued studies in grammar and vocabulary.